 TB causes alveolar consolidation, necrosis, cavitation, and fibrosis; features, which it shares with a variety of lung diseases.
 That is why TB also shares its radiological features with many other pulmonary diseases.

 Hence, there is no radiological feature that is absolutely typical of pulmonary TB and other diseases may mimic TB radiologically.
 The following features, however, when seen on a chest x-ray, suggest a diagnosis of TB:

 - Unilateral or bilateral upper zone opacities with or without associated fibrosis.

 - Opacities with or without cavitation in apical segments of either lower lobe.

 - Pleural effusion.

-The unreliability of radiological features in previously treated patients
+There is unreliability of radiological features in previously treated patients.

 TB, even after a complete cure, usually leaves behind residual opacities in the patient’s chest x-ray for life.
 That is why, when a previously treated patient presents with recurrence of respiratory symptoms, ATT should not be started on a radiological basis alone, without sputum smear or culture positivity for AFB.